Office of Loan Programs

 Pre-approval: Certificate of Pre-Approval issued by the Office of Loan Programs that states a borrower’s credit, assets and income have been verified and the applicant qualifies for a Program loan at a specified amount and interest rate.
 At the time of pre-approval, the specified initial interest rate is not “locked-in” and is therefore subject to change prior to the issuance of a loan commitment letter.
 The initial interest rate will be the Program rate in effect at the time a loan commitment is issued.

 Preliminary Disclosures: A generic term referring to a group of disclosure forms required by Federal law to be sent to a loan applicant.
-The forms include Truth-in-Lending, Estimate of Settlement Charges, Fair Lending Notice, and a California Credit Disclosure.
+The forms include a Loan Estimate Disclosure, Fair Lending Notice, and a California Credit Disclosure.

 Preliminary Title Report: A title search by a title company prior to issuance of a title binder or commitment to insure, required during the processing of a loan.

 Prepaid Interest: Mortgage interest that is paid from the date of the funding to the end of that calendar month.